jdgregson/Disclosures/fancy-product-designer/unrestricted-file-upload/README.md

  - Demo video: [unrestricted-file-upload.mp4](https://raw.githubusercontent.com/jdgregson/Disclosures/master/fancy-product-designer/unrestricted-file-upload/unrestricted-file-upload.mp4)

 ### Disclosure Timeline
- - 10/11/2020: issue reported via ticket on developer's support form
+ - 10/11/2020: issue reported via ticket on developer's support forum
  - 10/11/2020: ticket closed by developer with no response
  - 10/20/2020: developer released an update which did not address the issue
  - 10/26/2020: developer released an update which did not address the issue